ArnabBCA/Meta-Sphere/README.md

 To run the backend server, you will need to add the following environment variables to your .env file

 ```
-VITE_BASE_URL='XXXXXXXXXXXXXXXX'    # The URL in which the backend is running example 'http://localhost:5000/'
+VITE_BASE_URL='XXXXXXXX'    # The URL in which the backend is running example 'http://localhost:5000/'
 ```